Join Us

 Teacher housing

-Teachers are accommodated in government housing.
+Teachers are accommodated in Government Regional Officer Housing (GROH).
 The housing is rent-free, fully air-conditioned and close to the campus.
 There are no charges for electricity or water.

 Special allowances

-Teachers receive a Remote Teaching Service allowance of $20,210 and a locality allowance of between $3,869 and $4,356 depending on location.
+Teachers receive a Remote Teaching Service allowance, a locality allowance and during 2024 the Attraction and Retention Incentive.
 After three years a teacher can access 10 weeks' paid leave and after four years 22 weeks' paid leave.

-The specific details can be found on the Department of Education website here.
+Current details about allowances and incentives can be found on the Department of Education website.
+Search 'remote teaching service'.

 Frequently asked questions